On the homotopy decomposition for the quotient of a moment-angle complex and its applications: Introduction

 Moment-angle complexes and quasitoric manifolds have already found numerous valuable applications in homotopy theory~\cite{BaskM,DS,L2016,L2017,L2019,BL,GL1,GL2}, cobordism theory~\cite{BPR,LLP,CLP}, hyperbolic geometry~\cite{BEMPP}, combinatorial commutative algebra~\cite{BGLV,LP}.
 Unlike these two particularly important families of partial quotients, geometry and topology of general partial quotients is still far from being well-understood.
 Several authors attacked the problem of describing cohomology rings of general partial quotients~\cite{bu-pa-99,Fr06}.
-For example, a complete and rigorous argument giving the multiplicative structure in the cohomology ring $H^*(\zk/H;\ \Z)$ of any partial quotient was given only recently in~\cite{fr-21}.
+However, a complete and rigorous argument giving the multiplicative structure in the cohomology ring $H^*(\zk/H;\ \Z)$ of any partial quotient was given only recently in~\cite{fr-21}.
+In addition, in~\cite{li-19}, \cite{fu-19} another two classes of quotients of moment-angle complexes were introduced.

-In addition to moment-angle complexes and quasitoric manifolds, there are two particularly interesting classes of partial quotients introduced recently.
-The first class appeared in~\cite{li-19} and contains all moment-angle complexes and pullbacks from \textit{linear models}~\cite{da-ja-91}.
-A Hochster type formula for the respective cohomology groups and, moreover, a stable decomposition similar to that of polyhedral products~\cite{BBCG} were proven in this class~\cite{li-19}.
-The second class introduced in~\cite{fu-19} consists of the quotients for the moment-angle complex over the $k$-skeleton $\Delta^{k}_{m}$ of the $(m-1)$-dimensional simplex $\Delta^{m-1}$ with the set $[m]$ of vertices by the action of the diagonal circle subgroup $S^1_d$ from $T^m$, where $k,m\geq 0$ are any integers.
-A sophisticated homotopy decomposition was proved for any element of this class in~\cite{fu-19}.
+In this paper we introduce a new class of pairs $(K,H_d)$, where $K$ is any simplicial complex on $m$ vertices and $H_d$ is any closed subgroup in $G_d^m$ such that the following condition holds (see Condition \ref{cond:1}).

+\begin{condition*} For any $I\subseteq J\in\cat K$ the subgroup $H_d\cap G_d^J$ maps to the subgroup $H_d\cap G_d^I$ under the natural projection $G_d^J\to G_d^I$.
+Or equivalently, in the following diagram there exists an upper horizontal arrow making it a commutative diagram